oxc-project/bench-javascript-parser-written-in-rust/README.md

-# Benchmark for Oxc and Swc
+# Benchmark for Oxc, Swc and Rome parser

-The purpose of this benchmark is for people who wants to evaluate and compare the performance characteristics of the two parsers.
+The purpose of this benchmark is for people who wants to evaluate and compare the performance characteristics of these parsers.

 ## Run

+Run the following command on your machine for replication.

 ```bash
 cargo bench